akiryk/tutorials-learning-lessons/GCP/fundamentals-core-infrastructure.md

 ### Cloud Endpoints
 It enables APIs using a proxy in front of your service.
 You can use REST and more.
 Cloud endpoints support apps running in GKE and Compute Engine.

+## Developing and Deploying and Monitoring in the Cloud

+- Cloud Source Repositories are git repos hosted on GCP.
+- Cloud functions are like serverless functions: write in JavaScript for node environment that GCP provides.
+They can trigger on any number of events.

+### Deployment Manager
+You create a yaml file and it manages for you.

+### Monitoring
+GCP provides **StackDriver** for helping you monitor

+## Data
+Google's tools for helping you get the most out of data, whether analytics of machine learning.

+- Big Query: Analytics database
+- Cloud pub/sub: enterprise messaging
+- Cloud Datalab: interactive data exploration
+- Cloud Dataflow: batch processing and pipelines
+- Cloud Dataproc: managed Hadoop, which is an open source tool for handling big data.